ChaunceyQuam/extinction/README.md

 ### Common files
 - Since we are using the REST API to pull data directly from the server, we do not have any data stored in our assignment folder.
 However you will find a cache folder that we stored our GET requests in to save time from running the GET requests everytime we revisit the markdown.
+- There is a massive_resp.rds stored as an R object, it contains the narratives that we used to extract the extinction dates.
+Due to the large size of this file, we git ignored it when pushing this repo to Github.
+When rerunning our codes locally, they will automatically download the data and stored this large file locally on your comp.
+Make sure to not push this to Github to avoid a foreseeable unfortunate event.
 - `README.md` this file, a general overview of the repository in markdown format.
 - `.gitignore` Optional file, ignore common file types we don't want to accidentally commit to GitHub.
 Most projects should use this.
 - `<REPO-NAME>.Rproj` Optional, an R-Project file created by RStudio for it's own configuration.
 Some people prefer to `.gitignore` this file.